 The visible light within these 2 feet is made of the familiar rainbow spectrum from longest wavelength red through orange, yellow, green, blue, indigo, and ending with the shortest wavelength color violet.
 Just beyond violet is the ultra (“above”) violet (UV) part of the spectrum, not visible to our eyes, but of great significance to our skin.
 Just beyond red on the lower end of the visible spectrum is infra (“below”) red (IR) light.
 As the longest visible wavelength, red light is least affected by distance and visual obstructions such as fog and darkness.
 Because of this, fire engines have red flashing lights and red jet lights are visible from many miles away in the night sky.
 Violet, on the other hand, would be a completely wrong color for these purposes.
 It dissipates far too quickly to be seen at any meaningful distance.
 A purple sign can be a challenge to see from even a short distance away.

 The higher energy part of the visible light spectrum begins at the blue portion of the spectrum and is known as high energy visible (HEV) light.
+By far, the largest source of blue light is the sun.
+We do not know how damaging the combination of the sun plus electronic blue light sources is to our eyes and health.
 In normal doses, HEV light plays important roles in our lives.
 The balanced exposure we get from the sun and regular incandescent lightbulbs helps to establish and maintain our sleep – wake cycles, as well as influencing hormonal balance, cognitive, and psychomotor aspects of our bodies.